supposedly/dialect-museum/README.md

 # [A Journey in Overthinking It](https://write.lebn.xyz)

 This project isn't finished, but I wanted to have something to show for it while it's underway.
-Here's a rundown that I hope helps explain what's up!
+Hope this README helps explain some stuff!

-The short writeup is that I'm trying to make a dictionary, and this is an attempt to re-rig the way dictionaries show you how to pronounce words.
+The short writeup is that I'm trying to make a dictionary, and this is an attempt to reimagine the way dictionaries show you how to pronounce words.
 The medium writeup is on [the project's homepage](https://write.lebn.xyz).
 The long writeup is write up next.

 ## The problem